 All motorcycle riders are welcome to join us.
 As with everything, there are hoops to jump through.
 If you are willing to use your own bike then it obviously has to be roadworthy and capable of carrying whatever the hospitals want us to take.
 Hard case panniers and/or top box are a must.
 We do not allow soft panniers or bags unfortunately.
 The hospitals are aware that there are limits as to what we can carry on a motorcycle.
-You must have at least 12 months fully licensed motorcycle riding experience and you will also have to undergo an assessment ride with one of our selected trainers.
+You must also have at least 12 months fully licensed motorcycle riding experience and you will also have to undergo an assessment ride with one of our selected trainers.

 We will openly encourage and help riders to become Advanced Riders.
 If you already hold an Advanced rider certificate and it was completed in the last 3 years or renewed within that period, you then become eligible to ride a liveried dedicated blood bike following proof of dedication to the charity.
 In this case emergency training will be given at a later stage.

 NWBB L&L transports blood, samples, small medical equipment, patient notes, various paperwork between your local hospitals from 7:00 pm to 2:00 am Monday to Thursday, 7:00 pm Friday to 2:00 am Monday and Bank holidays.
 However over the weekend it is split into a day shift and night shift, 12 hours each.
 The minimum commitment is just TWO shifts a month or 24 shifts a YEAR that’s all!

 By volunteering as a Controller/Dispatcher you will be offering to cover a phone between 6:00 pm to 2:00 am Monday to Thursday, 6:00 pm Friday to 2:00 am Monday and Bank holidays, split into manageable 6 hour shifts.